SuperOffice/language-tools/README.md

 ### Replace Treeview with webview

 Replacing the treeview with a webview will make it much more flexible to add logic/functionality.
 A webview is not restricted to the bounds of vscode, and we can create a modern design either with vanilla HTML or for instance react.
 It will also make it possible to make it more SuperOffice-like.

-### List scripts that have changed in your local workspace

-Similar to how GIT handles keeping track of your changed files.
-In short GIT handles this by storing a SHA1 value of each file/script in your local workspace.
-When a change is done to a document you create a new SHA1-value and compare it to the existing one, if and if they are not identical you consider the file as changed.
-It is then listed under ‘changed files.

-Similar logic can be added to our extension, where we create a sha1-string when you download a file and store it in a file.

-It is NOT suggested/recommended we recreate all what GIT has to offer, but this small feature would make it much easier to know what files you have locally that is changed.
-You could in theory also compare local files with what is stored in the online tenant when you open a workspace, but it needs to be tested to see how much of a performance impact this is.

 ### Provide intellisense with the extension